katherinemtam/rick-and-morty-with-hooks/README.md

 # rick-and-morty-with-hooks
-Learn more about the characters of Rick and Morty! <br />
+Get 10 random characters from the American adult animated science fiction sitcom, Rick and Morty! <br />
+Click on a character and learn more about them, like which dimension they're from. <br />
-Brought to you by React hooks and useEffect
+Brought to you by React hooks and useEffect.